 Perry is a very small city located in the state of Oklahoma.
 With a population of 4,448 people and two associated neighborhoods, Perry is the 87th largest community in Oklahoma.

-The percentage of adults in Perry who are college-educated is close to the national average for all communities of 21.84%: 18.19% of the adults in Perry have a bachelor's degree or advanced degree.
+In terms of college education, Perry is nearly on par with the US average for all cities of 21.84%: 18.19% of adults 25 and older in Perry have a bachelor's degree or advanced degree.

 The per capita income in Perry in 2022 was $33,392, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $133,568 for a family of four.
 However, Perry contains both very wealthy and poor people as well.